 2.1.3 Model Simulation Experiment

 Two cropping systems were considered: continuous maize and maize rotated with unfertilized soybean.
-For the 2-year rotation, the model was run twice: one set of simulations with maize followed by soybean and the other with soybean followed by maize such that we could compare the outputs from rotated maize with continuous maize each year.
+For the 2-year rotation, the model was run twice: one set of simulations with maize followed by soybean and the other with soybean followed by maize such that we could compare the outputs from rotated maize (maize in the 2-year maize-soybean rotation) with continuous maize each year.

 For each site and cropping system combination, the calibrated model was run for 5 years (1994-1999) with standard management per location in the corresponding rotation to stabilize fast decomposing N and C pools and estimate initial conditions [51-53].
 The model was then run for 20 years (2000-2019) at 7 different N fertilizer rates (0, 56, 112, 168, 224, 250, and 300 kg N/ha).
 Maize and soybean cultivars were sourced from the APSIM database with different maturity groups per location (Supplementary Tables 4-5; [54]).
 The USDA-NASS 50% planting dates for each respective state were used for each season and simulation [55].
 Tillage, N fertilizer source/timing, subsurface drain depth/spacing and soils parameters were kept consistent with the original calibrated study.